carpentries-lab/good-enough-practices/episodes/03-software.md

 - Any code that runs in order to process your research data.
 - A record of all the steps used to process your data (scripts and workflow such data analysis are software).
 - R, python, MATLAB, shell, openrefine, imageJ, etc. are all scriptable.
 So are Excel macros.
-- Standalone programs that do particular research tasks are also research software.
+- Standalone programs or scripts that do particular research tasks are also research software.

 There are extended discussions about research software at the [Software Sustainability Institute](https://www.software.ac.uk/about).